Nash Rambler straight-six engine: 196

-American Motors introduced a die-cast aluminum block version of the OHV 195.6 CID engine in 1961.
+In 1961, American Motors introduced a die-cast aluminum block version of the OHV 195.6 CID engine.
 It was produced through 1964.
 This engine used cast-iron cylinder liners and a cast-iron head.
 The cylinder heads for the two types of block (aluminum and cast iron) have similar designs but are not interchangeable.
 The cylinder head for the aluminum block is roughly 1/8" wider than that for the cast-iron block and uses a slightly different head bolt pattern.

-The 196 OHV requires more periodic maintenance than newer-model engines.
-The head bolts must be re-torqued (retightening process) regularly.
-Factory service manuals recommend that head bolt torque be checked every 4000 mi and to re-torque them every 8000 mi.
+The oil pump design and system were changed in 1964.
+The new full-flow filtering replaced the bypass partial filtering, which was only adequate if recommended oil changes are followed.
+The 195.6 OHV requires more periodic maintenance than newer-model engines.
+The head bolts must be re-torqued (retightened) regularly.
+Factory service manuals recommend that head bolt torque be checked every 4000 mi and that they be re-torqued every 8000 mi.
 Modern head gaskets can extend this service interval to re-torque the bolts every 12000 mi, or every other year.

 The cause of the head bolts loosening over time is believed to be thermal expansion and contraction of the head due to the rather heavy design.
-The head expands and contracts by as much as 0.02 in in height during normal operation; this loosens the bolts over time and eventually will cause the seal between the head and block to fail.
-This maintenance is also imperative to prevent the engine from overheating (the first sign of a blown head gasket) and warping or cracking the head.
-The cast-iron liners in the aluminum block version can also shift if the head bolts are not properly torqued and the engine is allowed to overheat.
-Good replacement heads and aluminum blocks for these engines are now difficult to find.
+The head expands and contracts by as much as 0.02 in in height during normal operation.
+As temperatures change, the head loosens the bolts over time.
+Eventually, this causes the seal between the head and block to fail.
+Regular re-torquing maintenance is also imperative to prevent the engine from overheating (the first sign of a blown head gasket) and warping or cracking the head.
+The cast-iron liners in the aluminum-block version can also shift if the head bolts are not properly torqued and the engine overheats.
+Moreover, good replacement heads and aluminum blocks for these engines are increasingly difficult to find.